Religious Education at The Polygon School

 Impact

-Despite being a small department that only includes the teaching of KS3, we still expect positive outcomes for our pupils both academically and socially so they are equipped for wider society.
+Despite being a small department, which only includes the teaching of KS3, we still expect positive outcomes for our pupils both academically and socially so they are equipped for a wider society.
 We aim to see participation levels and engagement improve and show progress through class books, Living Different Evaluations at the end of each unit and emotional literacy checklists.
-Inspections and audits from SCC and the SACRE, inform and evaluate our practice in this department.
+Inspections and audits from SCC and the SACRE, inform and evaluate our practise in this department.

 If you are a parent/carer with concerns about a student participating in RE lessons please let the Headteacher know as soon as possible, so that we can work with you to arrange an appropriate alternative.